 - Maintaining good housekeeping practices.

-- Reporting liquid spills, loose or warped floor boards, broken tiles, burned-out bulbs, etc immediately.
+- Immediately reporting liquid spills, loose or warped floor boards, broken tiles, burned-out bulbs. etc.

 - Being aware of the choices you make.

 It is important to pay attention to how jobs are performed-and even to basic movements like walking.
-Every employee should give their full physical and mental attention to the job at hand-working safely requires complete concentration!
+Every employee should give his or her full physical and mental attention to the job at hand-working safely requires complete concentration!